sfisv-heroku/pe-quickstart-custorg/README.md

 This is the recommended installation option for developers who want to experience the app and the code.

-1. Authenticate with your hub org (if not already done):
+1. Authenticate with your SFDX hub org (if not already done):

     ```
     sfdx force:auth:web:login -d -a myhuborg